aigjermo/multicast-presentation/src/c-long-term.md

 . . .

-Specifically designed for subscriber-based systems, such as TV broadcasts, and allow closed groups with low routing complexity.
+Specifically designed for subscriber-based systems, such as TV broadcasts, and allows closed groups with low routing complexity.

 ## Simple multicast